Fuelling your fundraiser for Charity

 Balancing lifestyle, meal times and running

-If you a person who can’t eat before an early morning run, then the emphasis is on ensuring you have a good carbohydrate containing meal and snack the evening before.
+If you are a person who can’t eat before an early morning run, then the emphasis should be on ensuring you have a good carbohydrate containing meal and snack the evening before.
 The breakfast after is very important – porridge, cereals, toast with fruit juice/fruit.

-You have to eat after the run, but you're on the clock.
-Be prepared – use previous night’s leftovers that you can microwave and eat at your desk or have a desk sandwich, fruit and yoghurt or fruit smoothie .
+You have to eat after your run, but you're on the clock?
+Be prepared – use previous night’s leftovers that you can microwave and eat at your desk or have a desk sandwich, fruit and yoghurt or a fruit smoothie.

-If you can't sit down to your evening meal within an hour of your run, graze on fruit, crackers, bread, and a individual cheese to tide you over until a healthy dinner – This means mean you will be less likely to snack on something like choc/ sausage roll/croissant/ pastry to take the edge off any hunger.
+If you can't sit down to your evening meal within an hour of your run, graze on fruit, crackers, bread, and an individual cheese to tide you over until a healthy dinner.
+This means mean you will be less likely to snack on something like chocolate/ sausage roll/croissant/ pastry to take the edge off any hunger.

 Finding good recovery-window foods after late-night running will involve some experimentation.
 Try eating half of your dinner before and the other half after or have half to one cup of cereal and milk after.
 This is a time where a recovery drink may be the easiest solution.
-The key is to end up not starving at dinnertime or after the run.
-This can easily lead to overeating.
+The key is to end up not starving at dinnertime or after the run as that can easily lead to overeating.

 The following outlines some evidence for and handful of foods that make us fitter i.e. they are considered to positively impact our health, and those that make us faster, in that they have been shown to improve running or sports performance.